-If you are a student or youngster and looking forward to buying a cheap mass gainer that fits your budget, then there are high chances that your mass gainer contains mainly sugar.
-The quality and composition of different mass gainers vary but no one can deny that your mass gainer might be containing lots of sugars.
-Consuming so many unwanted calories will make you gain weight but it will be mainly fat.
+If you are a student or youngster looking forward to buying a cheap mass gainer that fits your budget, then there are high chances that your mass gainer contains mainly sugar.
+The quality and composition of different mass gainers vary, but the sugar content is usually high.
+Consuming excess unwanted calories will make you gain weight, but it will be mainly fat.

-If you are skinny and rush to buy such a product anyway, you might end up getting a big belly instead of a muscular body.
-This is what happens when you consume powder and not whole food.
-You won’t even be knowing what you are consuming until it’s too late.
-Surely, you can check the nutritional label but people are often too much driven by the marketing tactics and overlook the negatives.
+If you are skinny and rush to buy such a product anyway, you might get a big belly instead of a muscular body.
+This is what happens when you consume mass gainers instead of whole food.
+You won’t know what you are consuming until it’s too late.
+Surely, you can check the nutritional label, but people are often too driven by marketing tactics and overlook the negatives.

-So if you are buying mass gainers, you will have to spend on it every month.
+So if you buy mass gainers, you will have to spend on them monthly.
 The price of one month’s worth of powder can be anywhere between $10 to $100 and even more.
-You have to understand here what exactly are you paying for?
+You have to understand what exactly you are paying for.

-Do you really think, that jar of mass gainer can replace a balanced diet?
-Sometimes we consume meal replacement mass gainers and I don’t know how many nutrients we miss out when skipping actual whole food.
-Marketing tactics will claim and promise all the things you want to hear.
+Do you really think that a jar of mass gainer can replace a balanced diet?
+Sometimes we consume meal replacement mass gainers and miss out on various nutrients when skipping actual whole food.
+Unfortunately, marketing tactics will claim and promise all the things you want to hear.

-Whole foods such as brown rice, brown bread, fortified cereals, and so on, consist of more than just carbohydrates.
-Nutrient-dense food like beans and lentils can also be taken as examples.
+Whole foods such as brown rice, brown bread, fortified cereals, and so on consist of more than just carbohydrates.
+Nutrient-dense foods like beans and lentils are also good examples.
 Such whole foods consist of antioxidants, phytonutrients, lots of fiber, vitamins, minerals, and so on.

-All of them are required by our body and by skipping actual meals you might be depriving your body of the chemical substances it needs to function.
-Maybe, you won’t be replacing all your meals but even one major meal less can affect your body’s physiology severely.
+All of them are required by our body, and skipping meals might deprive you of the chemical substances the body needs to function.
+Maybe you won’t replace all your meals, but even one major meal less can severely affect your body’s physiology.

 Learn the Basics and Count Calories

-If you are actually sincere about gaining weight or getting a good physique, then start learning the basics first.
+If you are sincere about gaining weight or getting a good physique, start learning the basics first.
 Learn to count and control the calories you consume.
-Being skinny can be demotivating, you might be eating a lot but will not gain weight.
+Being skinny can be demotivating; you might be eating a lot and still unable to gain weight.
 This is because your nutrition is not on point.

 Muscle Gain: A Time-Consuming process

-If you are a beginner, I will highly recommend you to stick with whole food as mentioned in this article before.
+If you are a beginner, I recommend sticking with whole food, as mentioned in this article before.

-Understand your body and then you can control the equation.– AD FIt Life
+Understand your body, and then you can control the equation.– Adarsh

 Disappointment: No Shortcut Exists

-Losing fat or gaining muscles, the equation is based largely on nutrition and that’s where people go wrong and think some big jar claiming to make them bulky will come to their rescue.
+Losing fat or gaining muscles, the equation is based largely on nutrition, and that’s where people go wrong.
+They think some big jar claiming to make them bulky will rescue them.

-In this pandemic situation, most of us are stuck at home, our health is challenged by inactivity and hence I decided to give away a free e-book that consists of a standard diet plan, home workout regime, and special tips and tricks.
+In the pandemic situation, most of us were stuck at home; our health was challenged by inactivity hence I decided to give away a free e-book that consists of a standard diet plan, a home workout regime, and special tips and tricks.
 Download it from here!